 - (a) Share premium the surplus of net proceeds received from the issuance of new shares over their par value is credited to this account and the related issue costs are deducted from this account.
-This reserve is non-distributable. - (b) Capital reserve the following are accounted for in this reserve: - gains and losses on the realisation of investments; - realised and unrealised exchange differences on transactions of a capital nature; - · capitalised expenses and finance costs, together with the related taxation effect; and - increases and decreases in the valuation of investments held.
+This reserve is nondistributable. - (b) Capital reserve the following are accounted for in this reserve:

+gains and losses on the realisation of investments; - realised and unrealised exchange differences on transactions of a capital nature; - Capitalised expenses and finance costs, together with the related taxation effect; and - Control Cont